ashgupta1971/DualBootLinuxMint/index.md

 ### Download Windows 10 ISO File and Burn it to a USB Flash Drive

+** NOTE: The following method doesn't work for some reason.
+Use Microsoft's Media Creation Tool (available on their website) to burn the ISO to a USB flash drive. **

 Download the [Windows 10 ISO file](https://www.microsoft.com/en-us/software-download/windows10ISO "Windows 10 ISO").

 Burn it to a USB flash drive from the command line as follows: